-A student must notify the Student Records Office of any corrections to residency no later than the end of the semester in question.
+A student must notify Enrollment Support of any corrections to residency, this includes updating social security number (SSN) or Individual Taxpayer Identification Number (ITIN) information, no later than the end of the semester in question.
 A student's residency will not be lowered for previous semesters.